shreyazh/EduFinance/README.md

-# FinQuest - Financial Literacy Game
+# EduFinance - Financial Literacy Game

-**FinQuest** is an interactive web-based game designed to teach financial literacy through gamification.
+**EduFinance** is an interactive web-based game designed to teach financial literacy through gamification.
 Players progress through 8 levels, each focusing on different aspects of personal finance management.

 ---